stinkgen/vibeRAG/docs/ARCHITECTURE.md

 ## Component Breakdown

-VibeRAG comprises three primary services orchestrated by Docker Compose: the Frontend (including a Node.js proxy), the Backend (FastAPI application), and the Milvus Vector Database cluster.
+VibeRAG comprises four primary services orchestrated by Docker Compose: the Frontend (including a Node.js proxy), the Backend (FastAPI application), the PostgreSQL database (for user/auth/chat/session data), and the Milvus Vector Database cluster (for vectorized document storage).

 ```mermaid
 graph LR